Summary:

 How to choose the right movie for where you are

-• If you’re ready to stand up again: choose empowerment (Phase Two).
+- If you’re ready to stand up again, pick empowerment (Phase Two).

-• If you want to feel human instead of wounded: choose comedy (Phase Three).
+- If you want to feel human instead of wounded, decide on comedy (Phase Three).

 Quiz: Which breakup movie phase are you in?